backstage-technical-services/website/.gitlab/issue_templates/Feature_Request.md

 Benefit:

-(Briefly what benefit would this feature bring and to whom)
+(Briefly outline what benefit this feature would bring and to whom)

 Urgency: